TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019-05-11-you-dont-know-what-you-dont-know.md

 My job here is done.

-[^1]: I really like the Facebook forum, by the way.
+[^1]: I really like the SawStop Users' Group on Facebook, by the way.
 This is an anomaly.
 Well, actually, that's not true.
-This is the *second* time something like this has happened to me on the forum, when I asked a different question about caring for the cast iron top.
-But regardless, I still like the forum, and in fact that's why I'm posting this in the first place, so it'll continue to be a good place to hang out.
+This is the *second* time something like this has happened to me on the forum.
+The first time was when I asked a different question about caring for the cast iron top.
+But regardless, I still like the group, and in fact that's why I'm posting this in the first place, so it'll continue to be a good place to hang out.

 [^2]: Paraphrased because I don't remember the exact wording, but this is the gist.